-The Human Rights Awards recognises and celebrates the extraordinary contributions of individuals, organisations and businesses to the field of human rights each year.
+The Human Rights Awards recognise and celebrate the extraordinary contributions of individuals, organisations and businesses to the field of human rights each year.

 We are calling for nominations for people, organisations and businesses that have made significant contributions to human rights in Australia.
 While some nominees might be well-known, most are just ordinary people making a difference to human rights outcomes in their work or community.